deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Angie!
+Hi, my name is Angie
+My favourtie path in CodeSchool is HTML & CSS path.